sidneyriffic/simple_shell/README.md

 -A mix of the above 2 in one alias command
 -cd
 -env builtin to print environment.
-Falls through to std env if more than 1 arg -quotes around arguments (accepting more stdin on mismatch in progress) -escape characters with \
+Falls through to std env if more than 1 arg -quotes around arguments
+-escape characters with \
 -&&, || and ;
+-input continuation for ", ', && and ||
 -tilde expansion to home directory from env
 -exit with status
 -history